 – Please note that the name of the event is “The No Pants Subway Ride” and not “No Pants Day,” which is an unrelated event that takes place in May.

-- Please mention Improv Everywhere in your story as the creators of the event.
-If you are doing a story for the web, please link to http://improveverywhere.com.
+– Please mention Improv Everywhere in your story as the creators of the event.
+If you are doing a story for the web, please link to https://improveverywhere.com.
+If you are doing a Facebook post about it, please tag Improv Everywhere.
 We work really hard to organize this event every year and we really appreciate it when news sites pay us the respect of linking to us.
-It would also be nice if you could embed last year’s YouTube video in your story.
-Find it here.
+It would also be nice if you could embed a prior year’s YouTube video in your story.
+Find them here.

 JOURNALISTS ATTENDING IN NEW YORK